 It was not so long ago that the idea of a successful 51% attack seemed unrealistic and far-fetched.
-While it was acknowledged that they’re theoretically possible, most people assumed that 51% attacks would be so difficult to perform that they didn’t represent a legitimate threat.
+While experts acknowledged that they’re theoretically possible, most people assumed that 51% attacks would be so difficult to perform that they didn’t present a legitimate threat.

 Now, all of that has changed.
 Over the last year, a number of successful 51% attacks, including a few on reputable blockchains, have proved that the threat is real.
 51% attacks are no longer an abstract concern.
 Every single blockchain project must put security before all else.

 Komodo Platform recently defined the 4 Pillars of Blockchain, with security being the first and most foundational of the four.
 Security always comes first at Komodo.

 In fact, with Komodo’s unique delayed Proof of Work (dPoW) security services, you can protect your blockchain with the hashrate of the Bitcoin network.
 This Blockchain Security Service is available to any UTXO-based blockchain project and can help prevent a successful 51% attack on your chain.